Editor’s note: The article that the author refers to appears below this one.

 (4) Some physicians are getting involved because their contractual arrangements and accreditation, such as patient-centered medical homes, are requiring it;

 (5) And finally, my own forthcoming book, Why Nobody Believes the Numbers: Separating Fact from Fiction in Population Health Management, will take care of the last item.
 Imagine the Outcomes Fairy-meets-The Hurt Locker.
 Credibility will be restored for those vendors whose outcomes are modest but valid.
-The introduction may be downloaded gratis from www.dismgmt.com .
+The introduction may be downloaded gratis from www.dismgmt.com (link is external) .

 Is disease management dead?
 No. It is going through a transition period in which older models are being replaced via “creative destruction” and plain old innovation with newer models.
 This isn’t too much fun now but ultimately this trial-and-error process should create health-improving interventions that are truly effective in preventing, forestalling and addressing some small but significant portion of the 75% of cost attributable to people with chronic disease.